All you must know

 The new Risk-Index expresses the quintessence of all available criteria influencing the safety of a flight.

-A crucial section of our safety assessment are environmental factors such as the quality of safety oversight of a country a certain operator (airline) is based in.
+A crucial section of our safety assessment is environmental factors such as the quality of safety oversight of a country a certain operator (airline) is based in.
 One lesson of our now decade-long experience in aviation safety analysis is the following: There is a direct correlation between the safety of an airline and the competence and transparency of the regulating authorities.

 For instance, we evaluate the results of the so-called USOAP, this abbreviation stands for Universal Safety Oversight Audit Programme.
-In this global program, guided by all ICAO member, the whole civil aviation system is undergoing a voluntary audit.
+In this global program, guided by all ICAO members, the whole civil aviation system is undergoing a voluntary audit.

 In particular, it is investigated how a country is able to meet and maintain defined standards of aviation safety.
 [USOAP Website]

 The results of this investigation will be published on a website and can be viewed by everyone.

 Furthermore, we looked at the level of transparency a governing authority has got.
 We ask: Are there all relevant occurrences laid on the table, or not?
 Compared to earlier years, The past years gave us some encouraging results, but many important players like China, Turkey or Mexico failed to open their accident investigations to a wider audience.

 While countries like the USA, the UK, Canada, France or Australia took the lead and implemented an exemplary system of reporting, investigation, and publishing of any relevant safety cases regardless of whether the major flag carriers are involved or not.
 Also, Brazil, Colombia, South Africa, Germany, Indonesia, Japan, Taiwan, and the Scandinavian countries have a comparably high level of transparency resulting in a positive impact on our Index calculations.
 Countries that do not or only sporadically publish accident investigations, got a lower rating, such as China, Malaysia, Thailand, and Turkey.